 - Three recommendation forms from non-family members who have known the applicant for at least three years *must include at least one educator

 - Copy of any guardianship agreement or documentation, if applicable

 Applications and Recommendations should be mailed to:

 901 S National Avenue

 - Complete and submit application packet with all information and fee included. *Applicants will be notified via email once all information is received.

 - Completed application packets will be reviewed by the Bear POWER Admissions Committee.

 - Applicants will be notified via email if they have been selected for an interview.
 If selected, they will participate in an interview independently and with family/support person.
 They may also be asked to complete a reading and writing sample during interview.

 - Following interviews, applicants will be notified via email if they are selected to attend the Summer Leadership Retreat.
-This is a two-day/two-night event where students will stay on campus and participate in college life and academic activities in the college setting.
-Parents will attend informational meetings.
+This is a one day event where students will stay on campus and participate in college life and academic activities in the college setting.
+Parents will attend informational meetings at a later date (date to be determined later).
 This is the final step of our admissions process.

 - The Bear POWER Admissions Committee will notify up to ten students via email or letter if they are accepted into the Bear POWER Program.
 All applicants will be notified via email or letter if they are or are not accepted to the Bear POWER program.